dgraham/delegated-events/README.md

 ### Performance

-The delegated event system is written in [vanilla JavaScript](delegated-events.js), so it won't significantly increase download times (minified + gzip = 640 bytes).
+The delegated event system is written in [vanilla TypeScript](delegated-events.ts), so it won't significantly increase download times (minified + gzip = 640 bytes).
 It relies on a small [`SelectorSet`](https://github.com/josh/selector-set) data structure to optimize selector matching against the delegated events.